Omaha Car Accident Lawyers Who Work for You

 You could be hurt in any type of crash.
 Car accidents can cause head and neck injuries, back injuries, internal injuries and broken bones.
 It can take months or even years to recover from an injury sustained in a car accident.
 Some injuries can cause permanent damage.
 No matter how you were hurt, you will be faced with medical expenses.

-Car accidents usually happen because a driver was negligent.
+Car crashes usually happen because a driver was negligent.
 No two cases are exactly alike, but our attorneys have seen common types of negligence in car accident cases.
 We know how to hold negligent drivers accountable.

 Why did your accident happen?